Francoist Spain: Roman Catholicism

-Franco's regime often used religion as a means to increase its popularity throughout the Catholic world, especially after the Second World War.
+Franco's regime often used religion as a means to increase his popularity throughout the Catholic world, especially after the Second World War.
 Franco himself was increasingly portrayed as a fervent Catholic and a staunch defender of Roman Catholicism, the declared state religion.
 The regime favoured very conservative Roman Catholicism and it reversed the secularisation process that had taken place under the Republic.
 According to historian Julian Casanova, "the symbiosis of religion, fatherland and Caudillo" saw the Church assume great political responsibilities, "a hegemony and monopoly beyond its wildest dreams" and it played "a central role in policing the country's citizens".

 The Law of Political Responsibility of February 1939 turned the Church into an extralegal body of investigation as parishes were granted policing powers equal to those of local government officials and leaders of the Falange.
 Some official jobs required a "good behaviour" statement by a priest.
 According to historian Julian Casanova, "the reports that have survived reveal a clergy that was bitter because of the violent anti-clericalism and the unacceptable level of secularisation that Spanish society had reached during the republican years" and the law of 1939 made the priests investigators of peoples' ideological and political pasts.

 The authorities encouraged denunciations in the workplace.
 For example, Barcelona's city hall obliged all government functionaries to "tell the proper authorities who the leftists are in your department and everything you know about their activities".
 A law passed in 1939 institutionalised the purging of public offices.
 The poet Carlos Barral recorded that in his family "any allusion to republican relatives was scrupulously avoided; everyone took part in the enthusiasm for the new era and wrapped themselves in the folds of religiosity".
 Only through silence could people associated with the Republic be relatively safe from imprisonment or unemployment.
-After the death of Franco, the price of the peaceful transition to democracy would be silence and "the tacit agreement to forget the past", which was given legal status by the 1977 Pact of forgetting.
+After the death of Franco, the price of the peaceful transition to democracy would be silence and "the tacit agreement to forget the past", which was given legal status by the 1977 Pact of Forgetting.

 Civil marriages that had taken place in the Republic were declared null and void unless they had been validated by the Church, along with divorces.
 Divorce, contraception and abortions were forbidden.
 Children had to be given Christian names.
 Franco was made a member of the Supreme Order of Christ by Pope Pius XII whilst Spain itself was consecrated to the Sacred Heart.